Uninhabitable Units

 If you believe the property you live in could be deemed “uninhabitable,” you should contact a local or state property health inspector to assess your living conditions.
 If they see cause for concern, you will have more substantial evidence to prove that your landlord is liable for failure to provide you with a safe living space.

-Our attorneys at Gaines & Gaines are committed to helping tenants exercise their rights.
+Our attorneys at Gaines & Gaines are committed to helping tenants exercise their rights when it comes to uninhabitable living conditions in California.
 We understand how stressful and unhealthy it can be to deal with these types of living situations, and we want to do what we can to help you pursue justice and compensation so you can move forward.
 Everyone has a right to a safe, healthy living environment, and we want to help you advocate for your rights as a California tenant.

 Contact our lawyers at Gaines & Gaines to schedule a free initial consultation with our team.
 We have more than 100 years of collective experience to lend to your case!